Thomasdezeeuw/heph/examples/README.md

 `RemoteRegistry` allow remote actors to send messages to local actors.
 Example 5b shows how to create and use an remote actor reference, referencing the actor created in example 5a.

+## 6. Process signal handling

+Heph has build-in support for handling process signals.
+This example shows this can be used to cleanly shutdown your application.

+The code can be found in `6_process_signals.rs` and run with `cargo run --example 6_process_signals`, pressing ctrl-c (sending it an interrupt signal `SIGINT`) should shutdown the example cleanly.